MicrosoftDocs/azure-docs/articles/machine-learning/studio/use-data-from-an-on-premises-sql-server.md

     ![Enable verbose logging](./media/use-data-from-an-on-premises-sql-server/data-gateway-configuration-manager-verbose-logging.png)

-This completes the gateway setup process in Azure Machine Learning Studio.
+This completes the gateway setup process in Azure Machine Learning Studio @Classic@.
 You're now ready to use your on-premises data.

-You can create and set up multiple gateways in Studio for each workspace.
+You can create and set up multiple gateways in Studio @Classic@ for each workspace.
 For example, you may have a gateway that you want to connect to your test data sources during development, and a different gateway for your production data sources.
-Azure Machine Learning Studio gives you the flexibility to set up multiple gateways depending upon your corporate environment.
+Azure Machine Learning Studio @Classic@ gives you the flexibility to set up multiple gateways depending upon your corporate environment.
 Currently you can’t share a gateway between workspaces and only one gateway can be installed on a single computer.
 For more information, see [Move data between on-premises sources and cloud with Data Management Gateway](../../data-factory/tutorial-hybrid-copy-portal.md).